Who Are Test Designers and What Do They Do?

 What Makes a Good Test Designer?

-- Database management knowledge and programming skills – While testers and test designers may not be directly tasked with managing databases and programming, many of the tests they’d perform would check for the quality, integrity, and security of databases and codes.
+- Database management knowledge and programming skills – While testers and test designers may not be directly tasked with managing databases and programming, many tests they’d perform would check for the quality, integrity, and security of databases and codes.
 This means that they need to have an understanding of what database admins and programmers do.
 They may also need to modify databases to run automated tests.

 - Team player – A good test designer needs to be a team player.
 As part of a development team (and even in the case of those that offer third-party testing services), testers and test designers need to effectively communicate the goals and the requirements to team members who are non-testers.
 If the developers can’t understand the purpose, they won’t be able to create an app or a system that satisfies the client’s requirements.